+REMARKS.
 Experienced and thoroughly qualified teachers give their entire time to their respective departments.

-Extra charges and needless expenses are strictly prohibited-necessary purchases are made by the teachers.-Picayune pedlars are not allowed to enter the premises, and

-Picayune pedlars are not allowed to enter the premises, and no pocket money is required.
+Extra charges and needless expenses are strictly pro-hibited-necessary purchases are made by the teachers.- Picayune pedlars are not allowed to enter the premises, and nq pocket money is required.
 Oxford is situated on the healthy hills of Granville, 12 miles from the Raleigh and Gaston Railroad, and is connected with Henderson Station by a line of daily stages.

 The scholastic year is divided into two sessions.
-The first opens on the first Monday in July and closes on the last Thursday in November.
-The second opens on the first Monday in January and closes with the annual commencement on the last Thursday is May ment on the last Thursday in May.
+The first opens, on the first Monday in July and closes on the last Thursday in November.
+The second opens on the first Monday in January and closes with the annual commencement on the last Thursday in May.

 Students are received for one or more sessions.
-Correct pondents will direct their favors to MILLS & CO., Oxford, N. C.
+Correscondents will direct their favors to MILLS & CO., Oxford, N. C.

 SPRING TRADE.

 N. F. RIVES & CO.
 WHOLESALE DRUGGISTS.

-E ARNESTLY invite the merchants of Virginia North-Carolina and Tennessee, to examine their ex fail to give entire satisfaction.
+EARNESTLY Invite the merchants of Virginia North-Carolina and Tennessee, to examine their extensive stock of Perfumery, Fancy Articles, Brushes of all kinds, oods in their line of business, at such low prices as cannot fail to give entire satisfaction.
 Orders will be promptly attended to.
 All goods sent from their establishment, warranted as represented by them.
+N. F. RIVES & CO., Wholesale Druggists, DE.
+N. F. RIVES, Petersburg, Va.

-Perfumery, Fancy Articles, Brushes of all kinds, Dye Stuffs.
-Window Glass.
-Patent Medicines, Pure Medical Wines, Brandies, Gins, &c.
-Having facilities unsurpassed by any house in the trade, they feel authorized in saying they can, and will sell all goods in their line of business, at such low prices as cannot
+Patent Medicines, Pure Medical Wines Brandies, Gins, &c.
+Having facilities unsurpassed by any house in the trade, hey feel authorized in saving they can, and will sell all